networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

 - `"attributeList"`: String
     Id of an Attribute List.
 If present, all other fields are ignored.

+- `"condition"`: String
+    Condition string that defines whether this Attribute makes sense for the Object or Event Type depending on values of the other Attributes.
+Uses the same syntax as in the Object Search panel.

 Other fields depend on the particular attribute type.

 Attributes that are inherited from the base type can be "re-defined" as follows: